SNAP Cats is dedicated to the rescue and care of special needs cats.

 We are able to take a limited number of FeLV+ cats, as long as they get along with other FeLV+ cats.
 For more information please contact Darryl.

 Mr. Roberts served as Veterinary Technician at Healdsburg Animal Shelter (HAS) from February 8, 2011 – October 15, 2012.
 At HAS, he created the medical clinic and protocol from scratch.
 There was no operational clinic at HAS, nor was there any medical protocol in place.
 Mr. Roberts established the “Visiting Vet” program with Dr. Ben Baldwin, which saved time and stress of HAS animals being transported to local vets for care.
-In his first year, Mr. Roberts reduced medical expenses by 75% (from the previous year), reduced the average medical cost per animal from $45 to $10, reduced kitten disease from 80% to 5% (by keeping kittens in foster care instead of at the shelter), negotiated (with Diamond Brands) to purchase high-quality cat food at wholesale cost, established and drafted euthanasia protocol and procedures, drafted Rescue Partner Information, Agreement and Transfer documents, co-managed HAS for seven months while the shelter searched for new manager, and DID NOT euthanize any (adoptable) FIV+ or feral cats.
+In his first year, Mr. Roberts reduced medical expenses by 75% (from the previous year), reduced the average medical cost per animal from $45 to $10, reduced kitten disease from 80% to 5% (by keeping kittens in foster care instead of at the shelter), established and drafted euthanasia HAS protocol and procedures (which was adopted implemented by two local veterinary practices as well), drafted Rescue Partner Information, Agreement and Transfer documents, co-managed HAS for seven months while the shelter searched for new manager, and DID NOT euthanize any (adoptable) FIV+ or feral cats.

 Prior to HAS, Mr. Roberts spent seven months at the Rohnert Park Animal Shelter where he assisted with examinations, prepped animals for surgery, administered vaccinations, etc. Mr. Roberts also spent five months assisting on the Rohnert Park Animal Shelter Mobile Clinic “Fix It” Van where he prepped animals for spays/neuters.